gios/gzipper/README.md

 `gzipper c --incremental ./dist`

 A special type of compression that significantly decreases the time of compression (_on the second run_) if you have a lot of big and rarely updated files.
-It creates a `.gzipper` folder with pre-compressed files (`cache`) and config that store all necessary metadata (`.gzipperconfig`).
+It creates a `.gzipper` folder with pre-compressed files (`cache`) and config that stores all necessary metadata (`.gzipperconfig`).

 #### -v, --verbose